 Satisfying the burden of proof in an excessive force case can be difficult.
 Due to the complexities and relatively high standards, it’s in your best interest to hire an attorney to work on your behalf.

 The Legal Protections of Police Officers

 A common hurdle in excessive force cases is qualified immunity.
 Qualified immunity, as established by the Supreme Court, offers government officials significant legal protection when carrying out their official duties.

 Overcoming qualified immunity requires proving that the officer violated your rights in a way that is clearly established in existing case law.
 Essentially, this means you must be able to prove that a previous case regarding nearly identical circumstances was ruled in favor of the plaintiff.
 While this presents a significant challenge, it’s not impossible.

 Victims of Police Misconduct – Where to Start

-Suffering injuries at the hands of the police can make you feel helpless and alone.
+Suffering injuries at the hands of the police can make you feel helpless and alone; and you might be wondering: “can i sue police for excessive force?”.
 The burden of proof for excessive force is relatively high, and suing the police may seem like an impossible task.
 That’s why Strickland & Kendall are dedicated to helping people in your situation.